Creating an SSH Environment

 . -

-After you sign in to the AWS Cloud9 console, in the top navigation bar, choose an AWS Region to create the environment in.
+After you sign in to the AWS Cloud9 console, in the top navigation bar choose an AWS Region to create the environment in.
 For a list of available AWS Regions, see AWS Cloud9 in the AWS General Reference.

 -

-If this is the first time you're creating a development environment, a welcome page is displayed.
+If this is the first time that you're creating a development environment, a welcome page is displayed.
 In the New AWS Cloud9 environment panel, choose Create environment.

-If you've previously created development environments, you can also expand the pane on the left of the screen, choose Your environments, and then choose Create environment.
+If you've previously created development environments, you can also expand the pane on the left of the screen.
+Choose Your environments, and then choose Create environment.

 In the welcome page: